ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

 ## 3. An Implementation of Partial Persistance
-The implemetation is based on [Driscoll, Sarnak, Sleator, Tarjan--JCS 1989](https://www.cs.cmu.edu/~sleator/papers/another-persistence.pdf).
+The implementation  is based on [Driscoll, Sarnak, Sleator, Tarjan--JCS 1989](https://www.cs.cmu.edu/~sleator/papers/another-persistence.pdf).

 - Any pointer-machine DS with $$\le p=O(1)$$ pointers to any node can be made partially persistent
 - with $$O(1)$$ amortized multiplicative overhead and